quiaro/form-pilot/README.md

 # Form Pilot

 Agentic app to make filling PDF forms effortless.
 Upload a PDF form and let the agent do the rest.
-It consists of a FastAPI backend that uses LangGraph to process queries and a React frontend.
+This app uses [Streamlit](https://docs.streamlit.io/) in the frontend and [LangGraph](https://langchain-ai.github.io/langgraph/concepts/why-langgraph/) in the backend, plus other great packages listed in `pyproject.toml`.

 ## Features

-TO-DO
+TODO: Write brief summary of what the app does

 ## Setup and Installation